Northeastern University Library

 Website

-Career Services provides resources, guidance, and opportunities that help students and alumni with the following:
+The Office of Employer Engagement and Career Design provides resources, guidance, and opportunities that help students and alumni with the following:

-Northeastern University's Career Services does not guarantee employment nor does it refer students to prospective employers regarding job openings.
+Northeastern University's career resources do not guarantee employment nor do they refer students to prospective employers regarding job openings.

 617.373.2675